Meeds-io/whitepaper/en/5-roadmap.md

 The WoM would have its own currency the **MEED** – that would be there to spend in stores, convert into another currency, invest for a return on investment, rent or buy etc. The WoM would also facilitate other tokens distribution and participate in the overall crypto ecosystem.

-As a picture is worth a thousand words, here is a diagram that describes the WoM and Meeds flows
+As a picture is worth a thousand words, here is a diagram that describes the WoM and MEED token flows

 ![WoM and Meeds flows](en/img/wom-flows.png)

-The world maintenance and sustainability in the long run are ensured through taxes shared between the Meeds association and the Cities.
+The world maintenance and sustainability in the long run are ensured through taxes shared between the Meeds Association and the Cities.

 ## 5.2.
 What’s in it for early adopters